codalab/codalab-competitions/docs/Submissions.md

 `docker-compose rm worker_compute`

 `docker-compose build worker_compute`

-#### Ensure that you have SSL set up.
-Please see [the SSL section of this guide](/en/latest/1.%20Setup%20Guide%20-%20Docker/) for details.
+<h4>Ensure that you have SSL set up.
+Please see [the SSL section of this guide](/en/latest/1.%20Setup%20Guide%20-%20Docker/) for details.</h4>